Robert Mitchum as Philip Marlowe, private investigator

-Despite the potential inaccuracy of the shoes, Marlowe’s socks appear to nicely match the description in both the book and the film narration.
-They appear to be a thin black wool with blue side striping that is possibly a series of “dark blue clocks”.
+Despite his potentially misleading description of the shoes, Marlowe’s socks appear to nicely match his recollection in both the book and the film narration.
+They appear to be a thin black cotton lisle (rather than wool) with blue side striping that is possibly a series of “dark blue clocks”.

 Robert Mitchum was a fan of the Rolex – specifically the Rolex DateJust – in real life and often wore them in his movies.
 As Marlowe in The Big Sleep, he wears a stainless DateJust with a silver dial that gets some prominent screen time when looking over the porn he picked up from Arthur Gwynn Geiger’s shop.
 The watch is worn on an all-steel “Jubilee” bracelet.